Stop Picking Tactics. Start Building Strategy.

 Habits are the status quo.
 They’re the existing behaviours, workarounds, and excuses that your customer uses instead of your product.
 And here’s the uncomfortable truth: your product is rarely competing with another product.
 It’s competing with what people already do.

 A travel planning app isn’t competing with Booking.com.
-It’s competing with the person who spends a Saturday morning building a spreadsheet, three Pinterest boards, and a notes document — and thinks, “it takes ages, but at least I trust the result.”
+It’s competing with the person who spends a Saturday morning building a spreadsheet, three Pinterest boards, and a notes document, then thinks: “it takes ages, but at least I trust the result.”
 It’s competing with the person who says, “I’ve always just used a travel agent for this kind of trip.”
 It’s competing with the person who says, “I usually just ask the Reddit forums and piece it together.”

 If the push isn’t strong enough, and the pull isn’t compelling enough, and the anxieties aren’t resolved, people fall back to their habits.
 Every time.